mirrexagon/lua-irc-engine/README.md

 All functionality in this module is added with modules.
 It comes with some standard modules to provide most standard IRC functions.
 {TODO: Document these.}

+To load a module, use `irc:load_module(module_name)`.

+For example, when running `irc:load_module("msg")`:

+- `irc.load_module` will look in a directory (by default, `modules`) for `msg.lua`.
+- If it finds `msg.lua`, it loads it.
+If the file doesn't return a table, `irc.load_module` returns false and an error message.
+- If `msg.lua` returns a table, `irc.load_module` goes through it and adds senders and handlers defined in the appropriate subtables.

+If a module tries to set a sender or handler that already has been set by another module, the new module will not be loaded and `irc.load_module` will return false and an appropriate error message.

+A module can be unloaded with `irc:unload_module(module_name)`.
+This will remove every handler and sender that the module added.

+By default, the loader will look for the module in a directory called `modules` in the directory the program was run, but you can change this with `irc:set_module_dir(dir)`.
+For example, `irc:set_module_dir("ircmodules")`.

 Extending the module
 ====================